Singularityyyy/CrawlerAttemptq/README.md

 I realize my work is way below the emloyer's expectations.
 Nevertheless, it was my first time writting something in Java; never will I forget the amazing 9-hour ride from-zero-to-close-to-something.

 PS.
 Guess, I'll have to cut the amount of rows in the .db file down to 500k(?) in order to push it here, into github.
+Let me know if you need a full list of a million indexed urls